python/cpython/README.rst

 Contributing to CPython
 -----------------------

-For more complete instructions on contributing to CPython development, see the `Developer Guide`_.
+For more detailed instructions on contributing to CPython development, see the `Developer Guide`_.

 .. _Developer Guide: https://devguide.python.org/